Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [ ] Create Custom Tool
 - [ ] Customize Quick Tools

 #### Q10.
 You are printing a PDF of an instruction manual.
-On some pages the only content is a video, but you would like a visual representation of the video area in the printed version.
+On some pages, the only content is a video, but you would like a visual representation of the video area in the printed version.
 Which option in the Print dialog box will ensure that the video areas will print?

 - [ ] More Options
 - [ ] Document and Markups
 - [x] Advanced > Output
 - [ ] Document and Stamps

 #### Q11.
-In an effort to clean up a PDF form, you wish to align the top edges of a row of five fields.
+To clean up a PDF form, you wish to align the top edges of a row of five fields.
 You used the Select tool (black arrow) to drag around the fields to select them all.
 You want to align all the fields to the top edge of the fifth field.
 How can you do that?

 - [ ] Alt-click (Windows) or Option-Click (Mac) in the fifth field to make it the origin field.
 - [ ] Click once more in the fifth field to make it the origin field.
 - [x] Ctrl-click (Windows) or Command-click (Mac) in the fifth field to make it the origin field.
 - [ ] Shift-click in the fifth field to make it the origin field.

 #### Q12.
 You prefer seeing documents in the single document view, rather than in the tabbed document view.
-To accomplish this, you went to Edit > Preferences > General, and then cleared the check box for the tabbed preference.
+To accomplish this, you went to Edit > Preferences > General and then cleared the check box for the tabbed preference.
 However, PDFs are still opening as tabs.
 How can you resolve this issue?

 - [ ] Reboot your computer.
 - [ ] Switch from Tools view to Home view.